define recovery

 Most of the information has come from scientists and research panels.
 This study is different.
 The information in the study is based on people who live and experience recovery every day.

-As you probably know, people who have successfully changed are too often invisible, which leaves the larger community are in the dark about what recovery really means.
+As you probably know, people who have successfully changed are too often invisible, which leaves the larger community in the dark about what recovery really means.
 This only leads to more stigma and shame for those seeking a better life.

 Communities at large usually only see the problems connected with drug or alcohol abuse.
 They are rarely able to see the positive aspects of someone who is in recovery.

-Recovery is an acceptance that your life is in shambles and you have to change it.” ~ Jamie Lee Curtis
+Recovery is an acceptance that your life is in shambles, and you have to change it.” ~ Jamie Lee Curtis

 The Project

 Dozens of people were interviewed about their personal definition.
-They surveyed people from 12-step groups, other support, treatment, medication-assisted recovery, moderation, and doing it on your own.
+They surveyed people from 12-step groups, other support, treatment, medication-assisted recovery, moderation, and doing it on their own.
 They also looked at websites and books.

 The Results